 When scenarios or different points are compared with each other, it is often useful to draw maps which show relative or absolute changes.
-The following map is the typical starting point when the baseline is analyzed: two maps with identical class definitions, one for the base and one for projection year.
+The following map is the typical starting point when the baseline is analyzed: two maps with identical class definitions, one for the base and one for the projection year.

-In order to draw a map with changes, we must first get rid of the base year by de-selected the first map.
+In order to draw a map with changes, we must first get rid of the base year by de-selecting the first map.

-This is done by using the "column selection" button which is found in upper right corner of the window.
-When the button is pressed, a dialog opens, and one can select with the mouse the projection year, only.
-Afterwards, the left map will not longer be present.
+This is done by using the "column selection" button which is found in the upper right corner of the window.
+When the button is double-clicked, a dialog opens, and one can select the projection year with the mouse, only.
+Afterwards, the left map will no longer be present.

-Next, we need to change what is shown in the map to relative changes to the base year.
+Next, we need to change the absolute values shown in the map to relative changes to the base year.
 That can be accomplished by using the tool dialogue (press button).
 In the tool dialogue, select "only percentage differences" in the drop-down box labeled "comparison output", and then put the "data dimension used for comparisons" to "Years".
 The "Element used for comparisons" should be "2002".
 After pressing o.k., the map will change as shown.

-Now, there are two thinks we would most probably like to change: the number of digits shown in the legend, and getting rid of very large values shown in the legend.
-The number of digits can be changed again with the "tool" dialogue by changing the fraction digits.
-The large number can be excluded from the classification by increasing the "Number of regions with larger numbers to exclude from class definition", in the example below the number had been set to 20.
+Now, there are two things we would most probably like to change: the number of digits shown in the legend, and getting rid of very large values shown in the legend.
+The number of digits can be changed with the "tool" dialogue by changing the fraction digits.
+Large numbers can be excluded from the classification by increasing the "Number of regions with larger numbers to exclude from class definition", in the example below the number had been set to 20.